sveltejs/svelte/site/content/blog/2022-07-01-whats-new-in-svelte-july-2022.md

 ## What's new in Svelte & Language Tools
 - [learn.svelte.dev](https://learn.svelte.dev/) is a new way to learn Svelte and SvelteKit from the ground up that is currently in development
 - Faster SSR is coming in the next Svelte release.
 A PR two years in the making, resulting in up to 3.05x faster in some tests! ([PR](https://github.com/sveltejs/svelte/pull/5701))
-- "Find File References" in the latest version of the Svelte extension shows where Svelte files have been imported ([0.14.29](https://github.com/sveltejs/language-tools/releases/tag/language-server-0.14.29), [Demo](https://twitter.com/dummdidumm_/status/1532459709604716544/photo/1))
+- "Find File References" ([0.14.28](https://github.com/sveltejs/language-tools/releases/tag/language-server-0.14.28)) and "Find Component References" ([0.14.29](https://github.com/sveltejs/language-tools/releases/tag/language-server-0.14.29)) in the latest versions of the Svelte extension shows where Svelte files and components have been imported and used ([Demo](https://twitter.com/dummdidumm_/status/1532459709604716544/photo/1))
 - The Svelte extension now supports CSS path completion ([0.14.29](https://github.com/sveltejs/language-tools/releases/tag/language-server-0.14.29))

 ## What's new in SvelteKit
 - Introduced `@sveltejs/kit/experimental/vite` which allows SvelteKit to interoperate with other tools in the Vite ecosystem like Vitest and Storybook ([#5094](https://github.com/sveltejs/kit/pull/5094)).
 Please [leave feedback](https://github.com/sveltejs/kit/issues/5184) as to whether the feature works and is helpful as we consider taking it out of experimental and making `vite.config.js` required for all users
-- Switched to the Undici `fetch` implementation ([#5117](https://github.com/sveltejs/kit/pull/5117)), which unblocks implementing streaming
+- Steaming in endpoints is now supported ([#3419](https://github.com/sveltejs/kit/issues/3419)).
+This was enabled by switching to the Undici `fetch` implementation ([#5117](https://github.com/sveltejs/kit/pull/5117))
 - Static assets can now be symlinked in development environments ([#5089](https://github.com/sveltejs/kit/pull/5089))
 - `server` and `prod` environment variables are now available as a correlary to `browser` and `dev` ([#5251](https://github.com/sveltejs/kit/pull/5251))